AdobeDocs/experience-manager-65.fr-FR/help/sites-developing/widgets.md

    * categories=&quot;[&lt;category-name>]&quot;
    * dependencies=&quot;[cq.widgets]&quot;

-   `Note: <category-name> is the name of the custom library (e.g. "cq.extjstraining") and is used to include the library on the page.`
+   `Note: <category-name> is the name of the custom library (for example, "cq.extjstraining") and is used to include the library on the page.`

 1. Sous `clientlib`, créez les dossiers `css` et `js` (nt:folder).